best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 You should use your best judgement to decide which is most appropriate in a given situation.

 It can be difficult to decide when repetition warrants refactoring of code into reusable functions/classes.
-The "Rule of Three" suggests that if similar code has been written more than two times, then it is worth extracting its operation to a reproducible procedure (i.e. a function or class).
+The "Rule of Three" suggests that if similar code has been written more than two times, then it is worth extracting its operation to a reproducible procedure like a function or class.

-### You Ain't Gonna Need It
+### You ain't gonna need it

 It's important to capture the requirements of your code before writing it.
 This includes when your code needs to be adapted to meet changing needs.